 What did I score it?

-Overall QF28 gets an impressive 8 out of 10.
+Overall QF28 gets an impressive score.

 There are some things to improve, like the quality of the mattress and seats, In-flight Entertainment screens, headphones quality, and the general look of the cabin is old compared to other airlines.